 Pet owners are more likely to use technology and digital devices than non-pet owners.
 After all, how else can you update your pet’s Twitter or Instagram?

 More importantly, 41% of consumers use the internet to research before they shop.
 To keep up, perceptive brands are finding ways to get consumers’ attention while they are in the “research phase.”
 Pet product CPGs, like Small Pet Select, are making the effort to meet consumers where it matters: online.
 Small Pet Select offers rabbit and guinea pig owners informative blog posts, like how to choose a vet, and YouTube product and grooming demonstrations to position themselves as a trusted expert while creating brand awareness.

 In the pet industry spending on food is the largest revenue segment.
 Online pet-supply retailers are quick to capitalize on the pet food segment.
 Still, veterinary care remains second in spending categories.

 Moreover, the tendency to treat pets a family has consumers seeking out new and better services.
-Specialty pet services like training, grooming, pet sitting, and pet friendly travel are experiencing significant growth.
+Specialty pet services like training, grooming, pet sitting, and pet-friendly travel are experiencing significant growth.
 According to the APPA, US pet owners spent $6.16 billion on grooming and boarding alone.
 They predict a spend of $6.47 billion for 2018.

 Pet industry experts agree that the way to compete offline is to create great in-store experiences for your two and four legged consumers.
-Ensuring you have knowledgeable staff is one way support your customers and keep them coming back for advice and product recommendations.
+Ensuring you have knowledgeable staff is one way to support your customers and keep them coming back for advice and product recommendations.
 Be in your stores regularly to ensure that training is applied, shelves are full, and promotions are executed on time, every time.